 Spot lights can be used effectively at outdoor parties held at night.
 With careful usage these lights can serve a dual purpose.
 The proper use of these lights can act as a safety feature and also act as a form of decoration.
 Spotlights can highlight pathways, food areas, entry ways and exits.
 Additionally, properly positioned spot lights can highlight garden art.
 In the alternative, spotlights can be positioned to allow from crossed light beams which are always a nice effect.

 Motion detector spotlights can be a very effective safety feature at gates, entrances and/or driveways.
 Motion detector lights are triggered by motion.
 The more modern of these lights will not be activated by cats or squirrels.
+These lights are an effective solution for those that want the security of lights but don't want to waste the expense of having the lights powered full time.
+Motion detector lights are also a great way of conserving electricity for those people who take an interest in being "green".

 As previously mentioned, outdoor spot lights have a number of important uses.
 Spotlights are inexpensive and easy to install.
 If the motion detector lights are used they consume very little electricity.
 With a small bit of thought, outdoor spot lights can be a perfect addition to your outdoor lighting scheme.